alexnaish/scholar/README.md

 1. On a locally running mongodb server, create the "scholar" database with user/password "scholar/kernel" (configurable with "api/config/default.js" as required).
 	1. On Mongo 2.6 and up you can do this by in your terminal running: `mongo scholar --eval "db.createUser({ user: 'scholar', pwd: 'kernel', roles: ['readWrite', 'dbAdmin'] } )"`
 	1. Or if that gives errors around the command: `mongo scholar --eval "db.addUser({ user: 'scholar', pwd: 'kernel', roles: ['readWrite', 'dbAdmin'] } )"`
-1. To start the application run `npm start` or if you have `pm2` installed, run `pm2 start api/index.js --name scholar --watch`.
+1. To start the application run `npm start` or if you have `pm2` installed, run `pm2 start api/index.js --name scholar`.
-1. To view the application and the submitted screenshots go to `localhost:8080`.
+1. To view the application and the submitted screenshots go to `http://localhost:8080`.
 1. The first time any tests run all they should pass as the images are being baselined.
 On subsequent runs they should pass/fail depending on whether the website has changed since the baseline was taken.

 Example Test Setup